 - Familiarity.
 Your staff are likely to have used particular office suites in the past.
 Choosing one they’re familiar with will reduce the time it takes them to learn the software – and could cut your training and IT support costs too.

 - Price.
 The cost of buying an office suite can be significant.
-Market-leading products can cost £200 or more per person.
+Market-leading products can cost from around £100 or more per person per year.
 Other options are much cheaper and free open source office suites are available too.
+Alternatively, you may be able to spread the cost by paying smaller monthly charges for your office suite.

-Because office suites are among the most frequently-used pieces of business software, they can sometimes be linked with other parts of your company’s IT system.
+Because office suites are among the most frequently-used pieces of business software, they can often be linked with other parts of your company’s IT system.

-For instance, you might be able to save files directly to your business intranet.
-This makes it easier for several people to work together on a document by tracking who edits it and what each person changes.
+For instance, you might be able to save files directly to your business intranet or to compatible cloud computing services.
+This can make it easier for several people to work together on a document by tracking who edits it and what each person changes.

 Most office suites come in several versions – from a 'basic' package offering the core software up to a 'professional' version encompassing every possible office program.
 Don’t be worried if a suite includes an office program you won’t use, as long as it saves you money on the ones you will use.